Pain Management and Opioids

 Prescription drug misuse is taking meds in a manner other than prescribed or for a different condition than for which the meds were prescribed.

 If you think you may be misusing opioids there is help available.
-Call Nebraska Total Care at 1-844-385-2192 (Relay 711).
+Call Nebraska Total Care at 1-844-385-2192 (TTY 711).
 If you are in crisis, press * for immediate help from a licensed professional.

 - Krames Health Library has health and medical information on many topics